-This course is directed toward an introduction to different aspects and materials of ceramic design.
-Instruction covers forming and shaping by hand and by mechanical means, various kiln operations, understanding the nature of clay and glazes, and an appreciation of functional and non-functional forms.
+An introduction to different aspects and materials of ceramic design.
+Instruction covers forming and shaping by hand and by mechanical means, various kiln operations, understanding the nature of clay and glazes and an appreciation of functional and non-functional forms.
 Six hours laboratory per week.
 Credit, three semester hours.